Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

 TN panels are, however, plagued with low color spectrum issues, and there is a lack of vividity.
 The colors are nothing to be excited about, and they get worse when the viewing angle changes.
 With TN panels, you cannot expect your friend to enjoy your gameplay from an angle, as all he would see are greyed-out silhouettes of the characters moving around.
-Again, we can’t stress the fact that many TN panels can go toe to toe with some IPS or VA panels in terms of color accuracy, but they are sure to cost you more than regular TN panel monitors.
+Again, we can’t stress that many TN panels can go toe to toe with some IPS or VA panels in terms of color accuracy, but they are sure to cost you more than regular TN panel monitors.

 With the panel sorted, it’s time to look at the other factors that make a good monitor for consoles.

 There are ample resolutions to game on, and the best starting point, we believe is 1080p.
 With monitors, pixel density matters a lot as you would be sitting just a few steps away from your monitor, and hence the gaming resolution should strike the right balance with the size of the display.